diagrams/diagrams-doc/manual/diagrams-manual.rst

 .. _`cabal-install`: http://hackage.haskell.org/trac/hackage/wiki/CabalInstall

-If you are on a Mac or Windows, GHC itself comes with the Haskell Platform; if you are on Linux, you will have to install GHC first.
+If you are on OS X or Windows, GHC itself comes with the Haskell Platform; if you are on Linux, you will have to install GHC first.

 .. _`Glasgow Haskell Compiler`: http://www.haskell.org/ghc/